-It is not necessary to regularly check power steering fluid unless a leak is suspected in the system or an unusual noise is heard.
+It is not necessary to regularly check power steering fluid unless you suspect there is a leak in the system or an unusual noise is heard.
 A fluid loss in this system could indicate a problem.
 Have the system inspected and repaired.